New York's 41st State Assembly district

 New York's 41st State Assembly district is one of the 150 districts in the New York State Assembly.
-It has been represented by Helene Weinstein since 1981.
+It has been represented by Kalman Yeger since 2025, succeeding 44-year assemblywoman Helene Weinstein.
+In 2024, she announced that she would not seek re-election.

 Geography

+2010s-present

 District 41 is located in Brooklyn, comprising the neighborhoods of Sheepshead Bay, Flatlands, parts of East Flatbush, Midwood and Canarsie.

+The district overlaps (partially) with New York's 8th and 9th congressional districts, the 21st, 22nd and 23rd districts of the New York State Senate, and the 44th, 45th, 46th and 48th districts of the New York City Council.